 About the Site

-Digital Photography Review's mission is to provide the most authoritative reviews of, the fastest, fullest news reports about, and the most comprehensive database of consumer digital cameras in the world, and to provide an open, active forum and useful tools for its community.
+Digital Photography Review's mission is to provide the most authoritative content around and reviews of digital photography gear in the world.
+We have built the most comprehensive database of consumer digital cameras in the world, and we provide an open, active forum and useful tools for our community.

 Digital Photography Review was founded in December 1998 and over the years has grown to include a vast digital camera database, timeline, forum, image sample galleries, a glossary and articles section, lens, printer and software reviews, user galleries, photo challenges and much more.

 Today DPReview is the world's most popular dedicated enthusiast digital photography site.
-We believe in original and unbiased content with as much detail as we can provide.
+We believe in fact-based and unbiased content with as much detail as we can provide, gained through our testing and real-world analysis of gear, technology and techniques.
 In 2007 Digital Photography Review was acquired by Amazon.com.

 Many thanks to all our regular visitors and warm welcome to new visitors.